mi-mina/experimento/00-usar-npm-y-browserify.md

 ## browserify

-require('modules') in the browser browserify will recursively analyze all the require() calls in your app in order to build a bundle you can serve up to the browser in a single <script> tag.
+require('modules') in the browser browserify will recursively analyze all the require() calls in your app in order to build a bundle you can serve up to the browser in a single ```<script>``` tag.

 ```
+//Para instalarlo
 npm install --global browserify
 ```